davidjungermann/EDAF90-project/README.md

 7. Input the required fields, along with an email address on correct format, eg. example@example.com.
 Does not gave to be a real address, no verification is needed.
 However, it needs to be unique.
 8. Press "Sumbit".

-Click a post-preview in order to vote, comment and see comments.
+Click a post preview on the start page in order to vote, comment and see comments.

 Click "Create Post" to add new posts.